 The owners didn’t know her exact breed.
-The mother was a toy mixed breed Shih Tzu and the father, well in the words of the owner, jumped the fence.
+The mother was a mixed Shih Tzu and the father, well, jumped the fence.
 So that became her breed when people asked, part Shih Tzu, part jumped the fence.
 How is that for a breed?

 Once she got the hang of playing, she enjoyed it but only in small doses.
 There are still times she will go find a pile of blankets and bury herself inside to hide and get away from Lily.
 I get it, I am an introvert too.

 Lily’s breed has never really mattered.
 We love her for who she is.
 That is one thing I love about mixed breeds, each one is completely unique.